-Students must meet all university graduation requirements (see pages 79- 83) as well as degree requirements of their major in the College of Technology and Applied Sciences.
+Students must meet all university graduation requirements given in "University Graduation Requirements," page 81, as well as degree requirements of their major in the College of Technology and Applied Sciences.
 For detailed information on the degree requirements of a major in CTAS, refer to that department's individual description.